carpentries-incubator/lc-webscraping/_episodes/01-introduction.md

 addresses or phone numbers) is collected for marketing purposes.

-Web scraping is also increasingly being used by scholars to create data sets for text mining projects, say, collections journal articles or digitised texts.
+Web scraping is also increasingly being used by scholars to create data sets for text mining projects, say, collections of journal articles or digitised texts.
 The practice of [data journalism](https://en.wikipedia.org/wiki/Data_journalism), in particular, relies on the ability for investigative journalists to harvest data that is not always published in a form that allows analysis.